Intelligent-Medical-Robotics-Lab/ImageAndTableExtractorForPDF/README.md

 python ./src/main.py --filename=test1.pdf
 ```

->  You can set the file path and the output path in `src/main.py`
+> You can set the file path and the output path manually in `src/main.py`